Herbert Sturhahn

 Herbert Carl Sturhahn (July 29, 1902 - January 10, 1979), nicknamed "Cobbles", was an American gridiron football player.
 He was a first-team All-American guard at Yale University in 1925 and 1926, and was posthumously inducted to the College Football Hall of Fame.

-Early years
+Early life

 Sturhahn was born in 1902 at Far Rockaway, Queens, New York City.
 He was the son of Carl F. Sturhahn (1871–1939), an immigrant from Germany and president of the Rossia Insurance Company.
 The younger Sturhahn grew up on Long Island and attended William Howard Taft High School and the New York Military Academy.

 Yale

 Sturhahn enrolled at Yale University, where he played college football at the guard position for the Yale Bulldogs football teams.
 As a sophomore, he helped lead the 1924 Yale football team to an undefeated 6–0–2 season.
 As a junior and again as a senior, he was selected by the All-America Board as a first-team guard on their 1925 and 1926 All-America teams.
 The Associated Press named him a first-team selection to their 1925 All-America team, as well as their 1925 All-Eastern team.